suraffy/table/docs/installation.md

 title: Installation
 ---

-Before we dig in to the API, let's get you set up!
+Before we dig into the API, let's get you set up!

 Install your table adapter as a dependency using your favorite npm package manager